 6. The EPA takes the necessary precautions to ensure pesticide levels are safe for our infants and children.
 Answer

-8. Cancer is the primary risk from chronic, long term exposure to pesticides.
+8. Cancer is the primary risk from chronic, longterm exposure to pesticides.
 Answer

 9. The "Inert Ingredients" included in pesticides are biologically inactive and hence not hazardous.
 Answer

-10. Pesticides may only be used in Maine if they have gone through the EPA's registration process.
+10. Pesticides may be used in Maine only if they have gone through the EPA's registration process.
 Answer

 11. Washing and peeling fruits and vegetables removes all or most pesticide residues.
 Answer